gemoc/monilog/README.md

 	}
 ```

-In the following monilogger, the condition specifies that the `id` parameter of the request `req` should be smaller than the length of the `todolist` of the current session.
+In the following monilogger, the condition specifies that the `id` parameter of the request `req` should be greater or equal to the length of the `todolist` of the current session for the monilogger's action to be triggered.

 ```
 	monilog "invalidDel" [WARNING] {